 I love language, and I love being able to share it via this wonderful tool: the internet.
 I’m truly delighted to have the opportunity to share my knowledge of and love for the French language with you.
 My only goal is to create a comprehensive French language resource for students and teachers.

-I Guided the French language site About from 1999 until 2014, when I decided to strike out on my own and started writing new and better French lessons than ever before.
+I Guided the French language site at About from 1999 until 2014, when I decided to strike out on my own and started writing new and better French lessons than ever before here at Lawless French.
 I write about other topics at e Learn Spanish language, e Learn English language, and The Veggie Table (vegetarian recipes and info).
 I also do some freelance work as a translator (French –» English and Spanish –» English), proofreader, and webmaster.

 I am the author of several books on language, including Intermediate French for Dummies.